Music, dance and theatre from talented members of the local international community

 Zahara has become the popular face of the Feel at Home Fair and traditionally closes the event with one of her dances.
 She also runs a dance workshop for children to showcase for her dance academy and children are welcome to join her on stage at the end of her performance.

-Entry to the Feel at Home International Community Fair is free for visitors who reserve their tickets in advance.
-You can register for up to 4 Free Tickets per order by clicking on the orange button:
+Entry to the Feel at Home International Community Fair 2020 is free for visitors who reserve their tickets in advance.
+You can register for up to 4 Free Tickets per order.
+Visitor registration will open on 1 December 2019.